 What should drive U.S. decisions about foreign aid?

-PREVIEW THIS UNIT.
-The preview includes the table of contents, a student reading excerpt, and one lesson plan.
-PREVIEW ALL UNITS.
-Additional unit descriptions for the Current Issues Series that summarize the historical context, student readings, and skill development are available on this MIRO BOARD.
+Additional unit descriptions for the Current Issues Series that summarize the historical context, student readings, and skill development are available on this MIRO board.

-Why does the United States provide foreign aid to other countries?
+Fifth edition.
+October 2013. – Why does the United States provide foreign aid to other countries?
 Is it to help the world’s poor, or does aid promote other U.S. policy objectives?
 In Dilemmas of Foreign Aid: Debating U.S. Policies, students explore the history of U.S. foreign assistance and the institutions that distribute aid today.
 The unit is divided into two parts.
 Each part includes:

 • Student readings